MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/strstreambuf-class.md

 ### <a name="return-value"></a>Dönüş Değeri

-Denetimli dizisi başına bir işaretçi.
+Denetlenen dizinin başlangıcına bir işaretçi.

 ### <a name="remarks"></a>Açıklamalar

-Açıkça takın sürece sonlandırma null öğe bulunmaktadır.
+Bir açıkça Ekle sürece herhangi bir sonlandırıcı null öğe yok.

 ### <a name="example"></a>Örnek